You may apply for Canada Pensions Plan benefits as early as age 60 or as late as 70, or at any age in between. What happens in each case?

-And if you continue to work until age 70 (as many folks do today) and wait until then to apply, you will have $1,582 (indexed) for the rest of your life -- more than twice the amount at age 60.
+And if you continue to work until age 70 (as many folks do today) and wait until then to apply, you will have $1,670 (indexed) for the rest of your life -- more than twice the amount at age 60.
 The point is that if you're still working, you shouldn't need your pension yet, and if you apply sooner, there's a chance you'll spend it all and retire with less.
 Let it accumulate until you do retire.
-You'll need it more then.
+That's what pensions are supposed to be for.
+And you'll need it more then than now.

 Looking ahead: when you are 82, how much would you rather have coming in each month, $753, $1,175 or $1,670?
 Which would you rather leave your spouse 50% of on your death (ask your spouse this question)?